-Deadpool & Wolverine Bromance?
+‘Deadpool’ & Wolverine Bromance?
 Ryan Reynolds And Hugh Jackman Troll Each Other

 — Hugh Jackman (@RealHughJackman) March 5, 2017

-Hugh’s positive and playful attitude toward Ryan Reynolds likely has something to do with the fact that the Deadpool actor has been trolling him for a pretty long time.
+Hugh’s positive and playful attitude toward Ryan Reynolds likely has something to do with the fact that the Deadpoll actor has been trolling him for a pretty long time.
 Only strengthening the fact that these two clearly have an adorable bromance going on.

 In February, Jackman tweeted the following: